Failed Field Sobriety Tests

 Just because somebody fails the field sobriety test does not mean the person is guilty.
 Field sobriety tests are very difficult to pass even if a person has not been drinking, even if the person is doing it on a flat surface, inside a controlled environment.
-Usually field sobriety tests are given outside, on the road, on an unlevel surface, with police lights in the person’s eyes.
+Usually field sobriety tests are given outside, on the road, on an un-level surface, with police lights in the person’s eyes.
 Sometimes the temperature is very cold, and the police officer expects the person to walk a straight line, nine steps down, nine steps back, or hold your foot in the air for 30 seconds, which is very difficult to do, and prosecutors and judges know that.
 So just because the officer says a person has failed the field sobriety test, especially if there is no evidence of video, then that will be looked upon not very highly with the prosecutor or a judge in a Pennsylvania DUI case.
 If facing DUI charges of any kind let our PA DUI lawyers help as they have an in depth knowledge of what to do regarding failed field sobriety tests.

 The current Field Sobriety Test system was developed by the National Highway Safety Administration (NHSTA) several decades ago.
 They were concocted as a means and method of potentially and theoretically revealing how intoxicated someone is.
 The Field Sobriety Tests are conducted by police at the time someone is pulled over and suspected of DUI.
 Police officers are allegedly trained to look for various ‘clues’ or scoring factors that can theoretically establish whether or not someone is intoxicated.

 In the Commonwealth of Pennsylvania there are 3 Field Sobriety Tests (FST) used to ascertain how buzzed, drunk or intoxicated someone allegedly is.
 These tests are:

 1. Horizontal Gaze Nystagmus Test (HGN Test)